PlotPyStack/.github/profile/README.md

 PlotPyStack is composed of the following packages:

-* [PythonQwt](https://pypi.python.org/pypi/PythonQwt): Python wrapper for the Qwt C++ class library which extends the Qt framework with widgets for scientific and engineering applications.
-It provides a widget to plot 2-dimensional data and various widgets to display and control bounded or unbounded floating point values.
+* [PythonQwt](https://pypi.python.org/pypi/PythonQwt): Python implementation of the Qwt C++ library.
+The `PythonQwt` project was initiated to solve -at least temporarily- the obsolescence issue of `PyQwt` (the Python-Qwt C++ bindings library) which is no longer maintained.
+The idea was to translate the original Qwt C++ code to Python and then to optimize some parts of the code by writing new modules based on NumPy and other libraries.

 * [guidata](https://pypi.python.org/pypi/guidata): Automatic graphical user interfaces generation for easy dataset editing and display.
 It also provides helpers and application development tools for Python-Qt.